Derplime/Programming-Practice/Programming Courses/Udemy/The Web Dev Bootcamp/Section 10-14 - Javascript Basics/README.md

-I was already familiar with some of the basics of Javascript, so I skipped around through here.
+I was already familiar with some of the basics of Javascript, so I skipped around/omitted some sections here.